Linuxfabrik/monitoring-plugins/check-plugins/gitlab-version/README.md

                         /opt/gitlab/version-manifest.txt
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds) --unreachable-severity {ok,warn,crit,unknown}
-                        State to report when the online end-of-life source is unreachable and the check falls back to the bundled offline data.
+                        State to report when the online source is unreachable.
+                        What is used instead - bundled offline data, a cached copy, or nothing at all - is named in the output, and a clean result then only covers what that fallback could confirm.
 Default: ok

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/gitlab-version/